 Revenge Gets You Nowhere

-A lot of people believe that the reason for their marriage’s dissolution will somehow help them in court and while this may be true in some cases, most of the time Judges do not concern themselves with it and will never allow themselves to be used as a tool of revenge for punishing the spouse.
+A lot of people believe that if they can tell the Judge the reason for their marriage’s dissolution will somehow help them in court and while this may be true in some cases, most of the time Judges do not concern themselves with it and will not allow themselves to be used as a tool of revenge for punishing the spouse.
 Cases are decided by the facts, and the Judge’s application of the law, not by either party’s misconduct.

 Settle Your Case